 But in the effort to keep our major appliances running and, most importantly, keep the lights on, we’re forced to take some “shortcuts.”

 My household experienced blackouts for almost two weeks in a row during the Texas floods.
 We weren’t prepared for this as we’d just moved in for just a couple of weeks.
+I remember, because our daughter was getting ready for best poster competition.
 Without a transfer switch, I thought we were doomed, but after watching on YouTube and reading expert’s recommendation, I was able to figure out a way to connect my Firman generator to house without transfer switch.

 How to Connect Portable Generator to House without Transfer Switch